metio/terraform-provider-k8s/docs/data-sources/cert_manager_io_cluster_issuer_v1_manifest.md

-<a id="nestedatt--spec--acme--solvers--selector--ingress--pod_template"></a>
+<a id="nestedatt--spec--acme--solvers--http01--ingress--pod_template"></a>
-### Nested Schema for `spec.acme.solvers.selector.ingress.pod_template`
+### Nested Schema for `spec.acme.solvers.http01.ingress.pod_template`

 Optional:

-- `metadata` (Attributes) ObjectMeta overrides for the pod used to solve HTTP01 challenges.Only the 'labels' and 'annotations' fields may be set.If labels or annotations overlap with in-built values, the values herewill override the in-built values. (see [below for nested schema](#nestedatt--spec--acme--solvers--selector--ingress--service_type--metadata))
+- `metadata` (Attributes) ObjectMeta overrides for the pod used to solve HTTP01 challenges.Only the 'labels' and 'annotations' fields may be set.If labels or annotations overlap with in-built values, the values herewill override the in-built values. (see [below for nested schema](#nestedatt--spec--acme--solvers--http01--ingress--pod_template--metadata))
-- `spec` (Attributes) PodSpec defines overrides for the HTTP01 challenge solver pod.Check ACMEChallengeSolverHTTP01IngressPodSpec to find out currently supported fields.All other fields will be ignored. (see [below for nested schema](#nestedatt--spec--acme--solvers--selector--ingress--service_type--spec))
+- `spec` (Attributes) PodSpec defines overrides for the HTTP01 challenge solver pod.Check ACMEChallengeSolverHTTP01IngressPodSpec to find out currently supported fields.All other fields will be ignored. (see [below for nested schema](#nestedatt--spec--acme--solvers--http01--ingress--pod_template--spec))

-<a id="nestedatt--spec--acme--solvers--selector--ingress--service_type--metadata"></a>
+<a id="nestedatt--spec--acme--solvers--http01--ingress--pod_template--metadata"></a>
-### Nested Schema for `spec.acme.solvers.selector.ingress.service_type.metadata`
+### Nested Schema for `spec.acme.solvers.http01.ingress.pod_template.metadata`

 Optional: